-Description Value () NOTE: Ensure that the computer with a 97 Wh battery is connected to a 130 W power adapter for this feature to be supported. () NOTE: ExpressCharge mode must also be enabled in the BIOS Setup screen.
-Select Power > Battery Configuration > ExpressCharge , then press Enter .
+Description Value () NOTE: A warning message may appear informing you about the use of a lower-powered adapter and slower charging speed.
+Minimum power that is required from a power adapter to operate the computer and charge the battery () NOTE: A warning message appears informing you about the use of a lower-powered adapter and slower charging speed.
+27 W USB Power Delivery (PD) fast charging Supported ExpressCharge mode Supported NOTE: Ensure that the computer with a 42 Wh battery is connected to a 65 W power adapter for this feature to be supported.
+NOTE: ExpressCharge mode must also be enabled in the BIOS Setup screen.
+Select Power > Battery Configuration > ExpressCharge, then press Enter.